magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 The ``please`` includes a ``use-version`` key, computed as the “best” version of the intersection of the two sides’ abilities as reported in the ``versions`` message.
 Both sides will use whichever ``use-version`` was specified by the Leader (they learn which side is the Leader at the same moment they learn the peer’s ``use-version`` value).
 If the Follower cannot handle the ``use-version`` value, Dilation fails (this should not happen with honest endpoints, as the Leader knew what the Follower was and was not capable of before sending that message).

-In the example below, ``Brand`` has an experimental version available in first place, but ``Ayo`` does not understand that version so they both pick ``"ged"`` as the version to use.
+In the example below, ``Brand`` has an experimental version available in highest position, but ``Ayo`` does not understand that version so they both pick ``"ged"`` as the version to use.

 .. seqdiag::